About

 OwningCost is an independent housing-cost intelligence platform.
 We build calculators and write guides that help people understand what a home actually costs to buy, rent, own, and finance — without the lender funnel, the SEO bait, or the buy-now urgency that defines most online housing content.

 A small editorial and engineering team building one thing: tools that tell the truth about housing cost.
 We are not a lender.
 We are not a brokerage.
 We are not affiliated with any mortgage originator.
 We don't sell leads.
 We don't run paid product placements.
-The site exists because the existing housing-finance content ecosystem has a structural conflict of interest — and we wanted a place to send people that didn't.

 • Lender approval is a ceiling, not a target.
 The gap between what a bank will approve and what a household can comfortably afford is often $100K+ in home price.
 Our calculators surface both numbers and let you choose.